Aurelian-C/React-Summary_App/src/markdowns/01_React_basics/JavaScript_in_JSX_with_Curly_Braces.md

 JSX lets you write HTML-like markup inside a JavaScript file, keeping rendering logic and content in the same place. ==Sometimes you will want to add a little JavaScript logic or reference a dynamic property inside the JSX markup.
 In this situation, you can use  <code>{}</code> in your JSX markup to open a window to JavaScript==.

+You will learn:

+- How to pass strings with quotes
+- How to reference a JavaScript variable inside JSX with curly braces
+- How to call a JavaScript function inside JSX with curly braces
+- How to use a JavaScript object inside JSX with curly braces

 ## JavaScript in JSX with Curly Braces

 JSX lets you put markup into JavaScript.
 Curly braces let you “escape back” into JavaScript so that you can embed some variable from your code and display it to the user or to write some expressions.
 For example, this will display `user.name`: